afanng24/PyBer_Analysis/README.md

 # A Written Report for the PyBer Analysis

 ## Overview of PyBer Analysis
+The objective of PyBer_Challange is to create a summary DataFrame of the ride sharing data by city type amongst rural, suburban, and urban locations.
+The summary contains information for, total Rides, total drivers, total fares, average fare per ride, and average fare per driver.
+Eventually this data can be integrated with data showing how each city type increases or decreases over time and then plotted onto a multiple line graph.

 ### Resources
 **Source of Data** : city_data.csv, PyBer_ride_data.csv, ride_data.csv